U.S. to bolster missile defenses to counter N.Korea threat - Hagel

 Winnefeld said locations on the East Coast were being considered but declined to offer details.

 "We're still looking at sites," he said.
-(Reporting by Phil Stewart; Editing by Mohammad Zargham and David Brunnstrom)
+(Additional reporting by Ben Blanchard in Beijing and Yoko Kubota in Tokyo; Editing by Mohammad Zargham, David Brunnstrom and Dean Yates)